 We're going to have to fight this tax battle all over again.

-If these guys win the White House, folks, hold on to your back pockets because it's not about raising money, it's about control over you.
+If these guys win the White House, folks, hold on to your back pockets because it's not about raising money.

 It's about expanding the power of government to intrude in your personal life.

-Second wealthiest guy in the fruited plane.
+Warren Buffett is the rich, second wealthiest guy in the fruited plane.

-He's and he opposes, for example, repealing of the death tax.
+And he opposes, for example, repealing of the death tax.

-Uh, that it you ought to not be allowed to even shelter 45%.
+He thinks that the government should take it all, that you ought to not be allowed to even shelter 45%.

-Well, I don't think that's he he did all this talk about the death tax, he's opposed to eliminating it.
+Well, I don't think that's he, all this talk about the death tax.

-He thinks the government should continue to tax at confiscatory rates, inheritances.
+He thinks the government should continue to tax at confiscatory rates inheritances.

 Yet, get this headline is from Bloomberg.